chylex/Minecraft-Phantom-Panel/README.md

 The configuration for these is set via environment variables.

-### Agent & Web Keys
+### Secrets

+Each Agent requires its own **Agent Key**, and the Web server requires a **Web Key**.
+These must be passed to the services in an environment variable or a file.

-When the Controller starts for the first time, it will generate two certificate files (`agent.pfx` and `web.pfx`), which are used for TLS communication, and two authentication token files (`agent.auth` and `web.auth`).
+When the Controller starts for the first time, it will generate two certificate files (`agent.pfx` and `web.pfx`), which are used for TLS communication, and a Web authentication token file (`web.auth`).
 These files must only be accessible to the Controller itself.

-On every start, the Controller prints the **Agent Key** and **Web Key** to standard output.
-These keys contain the authentication token, which lets the Controller validate the identity of the connecting service, and a certificate signature, which lets the connecting service validate the identity of the Controller.
-The keys must be passed to the Agent and Web services using an environment variable or a file.
+Since there is only one Web server, there is only one **Web Key**, which is generated from the Web certificate and authentication token files.
+The Controller prints the **Web Key** to standard output on every start.
+Agents and their **Agent Keys** are managed through the Web interface, and their authentication tokens are stored in the database.

 ### Storage